 Is there a charge for getting information under the AIE Regulations?

-There is no initial fee for making an application under the AIE Regulations.
+There is no initial fee for making an application under AIE Regulations.
 However, a public authority may charge a reasonable fee for supplying the information requested.
-This may include the costs of compiling, copying, printing or posting of information.
-Details of any fees relating to your request will be notified to you in writing.
+This may include the cost of compiling, copying, printing or posting of information.

 How do I make an AIE request?